-No, you cannot use vinegar to clean engineered hardwood floors.
+No, you cannot use vinegar to clean engineered wood flooring.
 This is because it can cause the veneer to erode or become damaged.
 You have to be exceptionally careful and use cleaners that are not as acidic as vinegar.

-Your engineered hardwood floors should last a good 30 years.
+Your engineered wood flooring should last a good 30 years.
 This is because the composition contains several layers of different wood – keeping the core strong and healthy.
 You just have to make sure you take good care of it and maintain it regularly.

 How often should I be cleaning engineered hardwood floors?

-You should sweep or vacuum your engineered hardwood floors on a daily basis to keep them clean.
+You should sweep or vacuum your engineered wood flooring on a daily basis to keep them clean.
 Deeper cleaning should only take place on a weekly or monthly basis, depending on the traffic levels and how much dirt gets tracked in each day.